vk2diy/classe2-calculator/README.md

    * Maybe later
      * Non-50% duty cycles
      * Push-Pull Class-E: A dual-ended design that uses two transistors operating 180 degrees out of phase, offering higher power and better even-harmonic suppression.
+     * Differential Class-E: Similar to push-pull.
+     * Outphasing Class-E: Dual Class-E amplifiers to implement a derivative of the Chireix outphasing technique allowing for efficient power control and linearization.
      * Class-E with parallel circuit: Parallel resonant circuit in the load network offer advantages in certain applications.
      * Class-E with reactive impedance: Additional reactive components shape the load impedance, potentially improving performance or flexibility.
      * Class-E with resistive impedance: A resistive component in the load network, useful for certain design constraints or applications.
      * Class-E with second harmonic peaking: Deliberately introduces second harmonic components to reshape the voltage waveform and potentially improve efficiency.
      * Class-E/F: Hybrid topology combining features of Class-E and Class-F, improving efficiency by shaping both voltage and current waveforms.
+     * Class-E/F Push-Pull: Dual-ended variant of the previous topology.
      * Class-E/F2,3: Specific variant of the Class-E/F family that uses second and third harmonic tuning to shape the waveforms.
      * Class-EF: Hybrid topology that incorporates aspects of both Class-E and Class-F designs to achieve high efficiency over a wider bandwidth.
      * Class-EM: Transmission line replaces some lumped elements in the load network, potentially allowing higher frequency operation.